 - Local or remote participant turned their microphone on or off

-- Local or remote participant started or stopped screen sharing
+- Local or remote participants started or stopped screen-sharing

 Some examples of what you can use these controls and events for are:

 - Build a custom toolbar to control the video conferencing UI: